 We utilize a conventional treatment process to supply drinking water-currently a blend of 55% surface water and 45% groundwater.
-Amarillo presently has the capacity to treat and supply 121 million gallons of water per day.
+Amarillo presently has the capacity to treat and supply 118 million gallons of water per day.

 This report includes important information about your drinking water.
-Este reporte incluye información importante sobre el agua para tomar.